CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~$
 ```

-Next, lets confirm that LNV is running and   Again, we can use ansible to run an NCLU command on all of the network nodes at the same time.
+Next, lets confirm that LNV is running.
+Again, we can use ansible to run an NCLU command on all of the network nodes at the same time.

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible network -a 'net show lnv'